Recommended dog aggression books, tools and resources

 Now you can do dog agility training at home!

-There are a couple of different reasons agility can be so useful.
+There are a few different reasons agility can be so useful, provided you are using a reward-based method for training.

 There are a number of different pieces you can get on Amazon.
 You can also build some of these things yourself.